 - You can get more dietary fiber from a serving of pistachios than a 1/2 cup of broccoli or spinach.

 - Pistachios are especially rich in phytosterols, which are directly associated with lowering cholesterol levels and may offer protection from certain types of cancer.

 - A serving of pistachios has as much thiamin as a 1/2 cup serving of cooked rice.

 - The amount of vitamin B-6 in a one-ounce serving of pistachios is comparable to a standard three-ounce serving of pork or chicken.

 - One serving of pistachios has as much potassium as half a large banana.

-- Pistachios are a very high quality plant source of protein, providing adequate and balanced amounts of essential amino acids.
-In addition, pistachios are relatively high in a nonessential amino acid, arginine, which may play a potential role in prevention or reduction of cardiovascular disease.
+- Pistachios are a very high-quality plant source of protein, providing adequate and balanced amounts of essential amino acids.
+In addition, pistachios are relatively high in nonessential amino acid, arginine, which may play a potential role in the prevention or reduction of cardiovascular disease.

 - While pistachios contain fat, the fat is predominantly monounsaturated, similar to that found in olive oil.

 Buy online product first time, and the experience was good, the product took 5 days to reach, little bit late but worth it.